Book cover

 Exercises

-1. Explain and discuss the three possible uses of UML: (a) as blueprint; (b) as sketches; (c) as programming language.
+1. Explain and discuss the three possible uses of UML: (a) as blueprint; (b) as sketch; (c) as programming language.

 2. Describe scenarios where class diagrams can help with (a) reverse engineering tasks; (b) forward engineering tasks.

 3. Model the following scenarios using class diagrams.
-The classes are written in a different font.
+The class names are written in a different font style.

 1. A BankAccount has exactly one Customer.
 A Customer, in turn, may have several BankAccount.
 Navigation is possible in both directions.